hackclub/hackclub/workshops/rick_roll/README.md

 Awesome!
 Now that we’ve given Nexmo instructions for a call, it’s time to place a call.

-Nexmo calls are created via `nexmo.calls.create`.
+Nexmo calls are created with `nexmo.calls.create`.
 Here’s what creating a call with Nexmo looks like:

 ```js
 nexmo.calls.create(